Sitecore/XM-Cloud-Introduction/README.md

 After completing the init setup above you will be able to run the MVP Site either directly from within Visual Studio, or by using the DotNet CLI.

 - To run from within Visual Studio, open the `src\XmCloudIntroduction.sln`, ensure that the `Mvp.Project.MvpSite.Rendering` project is set as your StartUp Project, then hit F5.
-- To run from the DotNet CLI, open a new terminal window and navigate to the `src\Project\MvpSite\rendering` folder, then run `dotnet run`
+- To run from the DotNet CLI, open a new terminal window and navigate to the `src\Project\MvpSite\rendering` folder, then run `dotnet restore && dotnet run`